Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Appendix

 \subsection{Persona Validation}

-In order to validate the persona prompts used in the study, we conduct experiments that measure how consistent the model's responses are with an induced persona (\textit{persona consistency}), and how human-like the beliefs of the induced personas are (\textit{persona realism}).
-The persona consistency validation ensures that the models adopt the prompted persona reliably, and the persona realism validation helps us understand how much the beliefs of the induced personas align with humans from the corresponding political and demographic subgroups. \\ \\ \textbf{Persona Consistency.} Using a methodology similar to \citet{Gupta2023-hx}, we validate the consistency of all 8 induced personas by assigning a comprehensive persona encompassing all four political and sociodemographic attributes to the LLM (Table \ref{prompt_consistency}).
+\textbf{Persona Consistency.} Using a methodology similar to \citet{Gupta2023-hx}, we validate the consistency of all 8 induced personas by assigning a comprehensive persona encompassing all four political and sociodemographic attributes to the LLM (Table \ref{prompt_consistency}).
 We then ask this persona-assigned LLM questions that can be unambiguously answered by the induced persona (Table \ref{consistency_probes}).
 We evaluate all 8 models on their ability to respond according to their assigned persona, and find that all models except \texttt{llama2-7b} 100\% of the time correctly answer the questions according to their assigned persona.
 The \texttt{llama2-7b} model, however, abstains from answering 29\% of the time (``\textit{I'm just an AI, I don't have personal beliefs or opinions, and I cannot pretend to be someone else...})".
 It is interesting to note that \texttt{llama2} abstains from answering explicit identity-related questions; however, when prompted with a persona and asked to evaluate the veracity of news headlines or scientific evidence, its abstention rate is negligible. \\ \\ \textbf{Persona Realism. } To measure how realistically the induced personas model the beliefs of the corresponding human demographic/political group, we follow a methodology similar to prior studies \cite{park2024generative, giorgi-etal-2024-modeling}, which use human data from surveys like the general social survey (GSS)\footnote{\url{https://gss.norc.org/}}.
 We prompt all models with questions from GSS which are relevant to the political and sociodemographic groups used in this study.
 The questions are in Table \ref{tab:gss_qs_linewidth}.
 We then compare the outputs from the persona-assigned models to the human responses from the GSS data \cite{gssr} (Figures \ref{persona_realism_gen}, \ref{persona_realism_educ}, \ref{persona_realism_relig}, \ref{persona_realism_pol}).
 Broadly, we find that all models except \texttt{llama2} follow response patterns similar to humans.
 Interestingly however, models exaggerate the belief being modeled by the persona.
 For instance, we see in Figure \ref{persona_realism_educ} that college-educated humans and LLMs assigned with a college-educated persona, believe that formal schooling is important to their job, more than humans who are high school educated and LLMs assigned a High School-educated persona.
 However, the differences in beliefs for college-educated vs. high school-educated individuals/personas are exaggerated in LLMs as compared to humans.
 We observe similar patterns for Religiosity (Figure \ref{persona_realism_relig}) and Political Affiliation (Figure \ref{persona_realism_pol}) across all models, but only in some models like \texttt{gpt-3.5-turbo-0125} for Gender (Figure \ref{persona_realism_gen}).